Zaydism: Mutawakili

-Community and former States
+Community and former states

-Since the earliest form of Zaydism was Jaroudiah, many of the first Zaidi states were supporters of its position, such as those of the Iranian Alavids of Mazandaran Province and the Buyid dynasty of Gilan Province and the Arab dynasties of the Banu Ukhaidhir of al-Yamama (modern Saudi Arabia) and the Rassids of Yemen.
+Since the earliest form of Zaydism was Jaroudiah, many of the first Zaidi states were supporters of its position, such as those of the Iranian Alavids of Mazandaran province and the Buyid dynasty of Gilan province and the Arab dynasties of the Banu Ukhaidhir of al-Yamama (modern Saudi Arabia) and the Rassids of Yemen.
 The Idrisid dynasty in the western Maghreb were another Arab Zaydi dynasty, ruling 788–985.

 The Alavids established a Zaydi state in Deylaman and Tabaristan (northern Iran) in 864; it lasted until the death of its leader at the hand of the Sunni Samanids in 928.
-Roughly forty years later, the state was revived in Gilan (Northwest Iran) and survived until 1126.
+Roughly forty years later, the state was revived in Gilan (northwest Iran) and survived until 1126.
+Historically, there was a small community of Zaydi Kurds between Iran and Iraq.

-From the 12th-13th centuries, Zaydi communities acknowledged the Imams of Yemen or rival Imams within Iran.
+From the 12th–13th centuries, Zaydi communities acknowledged the Imams of Yemen or rival Imams within Iran.

 The Buyid dynasty was initially Zaidi as were the Banu Ukhaidhir rulers of al-Yamama in the 9th and 10th centuries.

 The leader of the Zaidi community took the title of Caliph.
 As such, the ruler of Yemen was known as the Caliph.
 Al-Hadi ila'l-Haqq Yahya, a descendant of Imam Hasan ibn Ali, founded this Rassid state at Sa'da, al-Yaman, in c.
-893–7.
+893–897.
 The Rassid Imamate continued until the middle of the 20th century, when a 1962 revolution deposed the Imam.
 After the fall of the Zaydi Imamate in 1962 many Zaydi Shia in northern Yemen had converted to Sunni Islam.

 The Rassid state was founded under Jarudiyya thought; however, increasing interactions with Hanafi and Shafi'i schools of Sunni Islam led to a shift to Sulaimaniyyah thought, especially among the Hadawi sub-sect.

-In the 21st century, the most prominent Zaidi movement is the Shabab Al Mu'mineen, commonly known as Houthis, who have been engaged in an uprising against the Yemeni Government in which the Army has lost 743 men and thousands of innocent civilians have been killed or displaced by government forces and Houthi, causing a grave humanitarian crisis in north Yemen.
+In the 21st century, the most prominent Zaidi movement is the Shabab Al Mu'mineen, commonly known as Houthis, who have been engaged in an uprising against the Yemeni Government, causing a grave humanitarian crisis in north Yemen.

 Some Persian and Arab legends record that Zaidis fled to China from the Umayyads during the 8th century.